ShahAashka/StarRating/README.md

 Star Rating Feature in Vanilla Js

 Must-Have Features
-1) Rating from 1 to 5
+• Rating from 1 to 5
-2) on click
+• on click
     - Rating should appear
     - Count should be printed
     - Stars should be highlighted
-4) on hover
+• on hover
     - highlight the stars
-5) on mouse leave
+• on mouse leave
     - highlighted stars should track back to their previous state

 Good to have features -> optimization, accessibility
-1) put emojis instead of numbers
+• Use emojis instead of numbers in rating count
-2) Slider-based star rating
+• Slider-based star rating

 How to run this file
 * Download the folder and open the index.html file in your browser